lucascunha/lucascunha/README.md

 ### Hello!
 I'm Lucas (:

 <img align='left' src="https://media.giphy.com/media/5eLDrEaRGHegx2FeF2/giphy.gif" width="150"/>
-<p>A software developer from Brasil.
+<p>A software developer from Brazil.
 I am passionate about code, science, technology, and ever trying to understand how things work.</p>

 <p>Nowadays I have contributed with encryption and communication systems in the market of means of payment and banking automation.</p>

+<p>Lately i've been studying javascript and some of its frameworks.</p>

 <p>Always with my headphones on, whenever possible I'm listening to music or podcasts.</p>

+<p>In my free time, I like reading, playing video games, solving puzzles, swimming and being with my friends and family.</p>

 ---